-In modern parenting, finding your tribe is quite different than in the past.
+In modern parenting, finding your community is quite different than in the past.
 Your tribe was your family and anyone in your immediate surroundings.
 Now, your tribe can be next door or halfway around the globe.

 The classic book, The Continuum Concept: In Search of Paradise Lost, offers three important attachment parenting principles.
 One of which highlights that a healthy human experience includes interaction between people of many ages.

-Here, we explore the importance of finding your tribe in modern parenting.
+Here, we explore the importance of finding your community in modern parenting.
 As well as how we can provide a continuum experience to our children and ourselves within the context of a modern society.
 How can we begin to reclaim the tribal experience, like we have with babywearing and co-sleeping?

 Whether through conscious decisions or instinct, many parents are attempting to do just that.
 They are looking to resurrect something of the primal, tribal human experience.
 In their own ways, they are seeking opportunities to connect with other families in ways that are more natural, organically developing, and holistic.

-Finding Your Tribe with Extended Family
+Finding Your Community with Extended Family

 For some families, tribe-building is as simple as staying in place or moving back to live close to extended family.
 A PEW study revealed that 43% of young people ages 18-34 are now living with their parents or other kin.
 This includes a growing number of families with young children, according to Carmen Wong-Ulrich of Baby Center Financial.